syukranDev/e-invoice-sdk-nodejs/README.md

 Provides a set of functions to cater to the following needs.
 You may still need to plan the flow based on your business requirements:
 - Obtain tokens as a taxpayer or intermediary
+- Validate TIN using different ID type
 - Submit documents
 - Get document details
 - Cancel valid documents by supplier
-- Utility functions for JSON to Base64 conversion, SHA256 hash calculation, and generating certificate hashed parameters
+- Utility functions for JSON to Base64 conversion, SHA256 hash calculation, and generating certificate hashed parameters and hashed documents
 - Automatic API recall in case of hitting the API rate limit

 ## Usage